Considering a rollback after upgrading the Aurora cluster version using the RDS B/G Deployments feature.

 overview

-This is the most time-consuming but reliable method, which involves taking a logical backup of the Green (MySQL 8.0) cluster and then re-installing it into the old Blue (MySQL 5.7) cluster.
+This method involves taking a logical backup using Green (MySQL 8.0) and then restoring it to the old Blue (MySQL 5.7) cluster.
+It's the most time-consuming but reliable method.

 Verification Procedure

-• Stop writing to the database by entering service maintenance mode, etc.
+• Disable database writing by entering service maintenance mode, etc.

-• Check the record contents of the old Blue (MySQL 5.7) and confirm that the contents added to Green (MySQL 8.0) are included.
+• I checked the record contents of the old Blue (MySQL 5.7) database.
+I was able to confirm that it contains the content added to Green (MySQL 8.0).

-• Delete the Green (MySQL 8.0) instance and cluster.
+• Delete Green (MySQL 8.0) instances and clusters.

 • -old1

-How to generate differentials from the binlog at the rest point of Green (MySQL 8.0) and apply them to Blue (MySQL 5.7)
+How to generate the difference from the binlog of Green (MySQL 8.0) at a quiescent point and apply it to Blue (MySQL 5.7)

 ⚠️

-↓↓ Please be careful as this method is unlikely to be feasible ↓↓
+↓↓ Please note that this method is unlikely to be feasible ↓↓

 overview

-During maintenance when DB writing is stopped, switch B/G, and after the switch, check the binlog position on the Green (MySQL 8.0) side.
+During maintenance when database writes are stopped, we will switch between B/G and, after the switch, check the binlog position on the Green (MySQL 8.0) side.

-When rolling back, you can generate an update differential SQL file from that position to the latest position and apply it to the Blue (MySQL 5.7) cluster to roll back.This is a method that seems difficult.
+During a rollback, you could generate an update difference SQL file covering the position from the current position to the latest position, and then apply that to the Blue (MySQL 5.7) cluster.That method seems difficult.

 Verification Procedure

-• Stop writing to the database in service maintenance mode, etc.
+• Stop database writing in service maintenance mode, etc.

-• Assuming the service maintenance has been lifted, run some update queries.
+• Assuming that service maintenance has been lifted, I will run some update queries.

-• To perform the rollback, stop DB writing again using service maintenance mode, etc.
+• To perform a rollback, stop writing to the database again using service maintenance mode or similar methods.

-• Check the current position of Green after writing has stopped
+• Check Green's current position after writing has stopped.

-• Obtain the Green binlog (operate on an Ope server with MySQL Client installed)
+• Obtain the Green binlog (operate on the operator server where MySQL Client is installed).

-• The above script outputs a binlog file to /tmp on the ope server.
+• The above script outputs a binlog file to /tmp on the operation server.

-• Check the status of tables in the old Blue (MySQL 5.7)
+• Checking the status of tables in the old Blue (MySQL 5.7)

-• Of course, I confirmed that the three INSERTs were not reflected.
+• Of course, I confirmed that the three INSERT statements were not reflected.

-• When I input recovery.sql into the old Blue (MySQL 5.7), an error occurred saying that SUPER privileges were required.
+• When I tried to run recovery.sql into the old Blue (MySQL 5.7), I got an error saying that SUPER privileges were required.

 • --base64-output=DECODE-ROWS

-• If the number is small,You can just remove the commented out INSERT and UPDATE statements by editing or replacing the differential SQL.However, there are many differences and it seems difficult to roll back to a production environment.
+• If the number of cases is small,You can remove the commented-out INSERT and UPDATE statements by editing or replacing the differential SQL.However, using rollback in a production environment seems difficult due to the large number of differences.

-• When trying to obtain the binlog of an Aurora MySQL 3 series (MySQL 8.0) cluster using a MySQL 5.7 client, an error occurs.
+• An error occurs when trying to retrieve the binlog of an Aurora MySQL 3 (MySQL 8.0) cluster using a MySQL 5.7 client.

-• There are three places in this update differential SQL file where the SUPER privilege is required when restoring to Aurora Version 2 (MySQL 5.7).
+• SUPER privileges were requested in three places in this update differential SQL file when restoring to Aurora Version 2 (MySQL 5.7).

-• In Aurora Version 3 (MySQL 8.0), the SUPER privilege has been deprecated and the required privileges have changed.
+• In Aurora Version 3 (MySQL 8.0), the SUPER privilege is deprecated, and the required privileges have changed.

 BINLOG 'xxxxxxxxxx';SUPER, BINLOG_ADMIN or REPLICATION_APPLIER